ArthurLino/dont-let-the-dog-die/README.md

 ### V2
 The main idea is no longer just prevent the dog's death...
 Some ideas (for now):
-- [ ] improve UI and add some user flow
+- [ ] Improve UI and add some user flow
-- [ ] add a way of getting more pets
+- [ ] Add a way of getting more pets
-- [ ] make the pets lose their stats over time
+- [ ] Make the pets lose their stats over time
-- [ ] add DB for saving user progress (firebase maybe)
+- [ ] Add DB for saving user progress (firebase maybe)